John-Qu/personal_site/[FFI:Chinese] What about FreeCAD For Inventors go public online.md

 I am glad to hear your kind reply.

-I watched the video of CNBC, but I cann't catch up with its speed even with screen scripts.
-I'm afraid I don't understand much about the software world, not to mention the economy of open-source movement.
-Sorry, I am not to teach you something, and I want to report you what has taught me.
+I watched the video of CNBC, but I can't catch up with its speed even with screen scripts.
+I'm afraid I don't understand much about the software world, not to mention the economy of the open-source movement.
+Sorry, I am not to teach you something, and I want to report to you what has taught me.

 As for the relationship between you and @yorik, thank you for telling me more about the details of your collaboration experience.
-You did something in a field, and earned an amount of money.
-You need something, and paid that money back into the field.
-The former affair seems triggered the latter one.
+You did something in a field and earned an amount of money.
+When you need something you paid that money back.
+The former affair seemed to trigger the latter.
 If I haven't mistaken you too much, money is a kind of fire.
-Its growing means people need it.
-Its being inspired you to do more for the community.
+Its growth means people need it.
+Its burning inspired you to do more for the community.
 In this consideration, money in this project is a must for you.

-I made my proposal on your post about FFI.
-I found it seems to be an easy (actually not too easy) chance to make my contribution, because you were welcome to 's typo PM.
-I am (and may be too) eager to affect people.
-I want to recieve reactions, no matter plus or minus.
-It is these feedback that push me do more.
+I found it seems to be an easy (actually not too easy) chance to make my contribution because [you were welcome to @shiftee's typo PM](https://forum.freecadweb.org/viewtopic.php?f=8&t=30959&start=10#p259153).
+I am (maybe extremely) eager to affect people.
+I want to receive reactions, no matter plus or minus.
+It is this feedback that pushes me to do more.
 In this consideration, show off in this project seems a must for me.

-I would like to keep up with your plan to release a new paid version when FC 1.0 is on board.
-Before that, I insist to make a free-to-read version online.
+I want to keep up with your plan to release a new paid version when FC 1.0 is on board.
+Before that, I insist on making a free-to-read version online.
 From one hand, I would proofread the texts myself.
-With fresh eyes one year latter, I think I can do it.
-From another hand, someone on Chinese forum might found some error and make an issue for me.
-In the same time, I will regenerate the screenshots with FreeCAD-0.19-18775 which I downloaded at 2019-11-26.
-You might ask why not use 0.18, if I plan to publish it online?
+With fresh eyes one-year latter, I think I can do it.
+From another hand, someone on the Chinese forum might found some error and make an issue for me.
+At the same time, I will regenerate the screenshots with FreeCAD-0.19-18775, which I downloaded at 2019-11-26.
+You might ask why not use 0.18 if I plan to publish it online?
 I noticed that 0.18.x is not recommended for Mac OS.
-I think that won't conflict with our new release version, if the latter will incorporate a good amount of updated texts(I am sure it does :).
+I think that won't conflict with our new release version if the latter will incorporate a lot of updated texts(I am sure it does :).

 Tomorrow (11, Jan.)
-I will go to my wife's home village in Wuhan, and go back to shanghai in February 1st (You are in Brussels at that time).
-I am not sure my net condition can support frequent PR and email, but I will try to keep in touch with you and report any progress and actions of mine.
-My new plan is that by 2nd Feb, I will pull to your repo a complete edition of edited Chinese translation.
+I will go to my wife's home village in Wuhan and go back to shanghai on February 1st (You are in Brussels at that time).
+I am not sure my net condition can support many PR and email, but I will try to keep in touch with you and report any progress and actions of mine.
+I think at least by 2nd Feb, I will pull to your repo a completely edited Chinese translation.
 That can be the base material to publish on kobo then.

-I hope your FOSDEM conference report success, and the offline meetup with other developers turns to be a happy story.
-I think I should do more and learn more in FC community, in order to have something to say, if oneday I meet with you guys.
+I hope your FOSDEM conference report success and the offline meetup with other developers turn to be a happy story.
+I think I should do more and learn more in the FC community, in order to have something to say, in case that one day I meet with you guys.

 Best regards